JOB OPENING: APPLICATIONS ACCEPTED UNTIL POSITION IS FILLED.

 - Any other activities that are necessary to carry out the work of WDP.

-- Two to three years of on-the-job experience in community organizing, social service, electoral, policy advocacy or related work.
+- Two years of on-the-job experience in community organizing, social service, electoral, policy advocacy or related work.

 - Commitment to developing grassroots leadership to advance WDP’s vision to achieve just and dignified working conditions for low-wage workers.